Recoskie/AI-Matrix/docs/Matrix Structure.md

 1+(4)*2 = 25
 </pre>

+Each row now leads to 1x1=1, 2x2=4, 3x3=9, 4x4=16, 5x5=25.
 The neat part is that we can take away the added unit in the square by subtracting it as

 <br /><br />